What is the Academic Common Market (ACM)?

 * Don’t take our word for it.
-Check out the links above.
 Forbes, Harvard Business School, the Association of American Colleges and Universities, and many, many other resources agree: one-track majors don’t necessarily make you marketable.
-They might just make “ya basic.”

 1) The application formally starts when you apply in your home state for ACM approval.
-That begins in different states with different institutions, but it should be googleable.
+Search here at the Southern Regional Education Board (SREB) to see if your state of residence is eligible, if the University of Mississippi is an eligible institution, and if SST is an eligible program for you.
+The answer should also be googleable.
 Just search for “Academic Common Market” and [insert home state] and start there.
 Usually, the ACM office is housed in the state’s educational system.
 For instance, in Georgia it starts with the University System of Georgia.
-It’s similar in most other states, at least in the southeast.
-The main thing is that your home state will check to make sure a public entity does not offer Southern Studies in your home state.
-If it doesn’t, then you should be in the clear and they will issue (after a short review process) an ACM Certificate.
+It’s similar in other SREB states.
+The main thing is that your home state will check to make sure a public entity does not offer Southern Studies as a major course of study in your home state.

-5) After that, you just have to stay in SST major coursework, show up for courses, study hard, and keep your overall GPA above 2.0.
+5) After the discount is applied, you just have to stay in SST major coursework, show up for courses, study hard, and keep your overall GPA above 2.0.
 For any course to count toward the major or its requisite minor, it also requires a C or higher for a final grade.